kelly-sovacool/kelly-sovacool/README.md

 ### Kelly Sovacool

 Hi, I'm Kelly!
-I'm a bioinformatician building and deploying software workflows with [Frederick National Lab](https://frederick.cancer.gov) on the [CCBR](https://github.com/ccbr) core team.
+I'm a bioinformatician building and deploying software with the [Frederick National Laboratory for Cancer Research](https://frederick.cancer.gov) on the [CCBR](https://github.com/ccbr) core team.
 You can learn more about me at my [personal website](https://sovacool.dev).

 #### GitHub Metrics